microsoft/MSBuildPrediction/README.md

 # Microsoft.Build.Prediction
 [![Build Status](https://dev.azure.com/ms/BuildXL/_apis/build/status/microsoft.MSBuildPrediction-CI?branchName=master)](https://dev.azure.com/ms/BuildXL/_build/latest?definitionId=154&branchName=master)

-This library runs predictors against evaluated MSBuild [Project]([https://docs.microsoft.com/en-us/dotnet/api/microsoft.build.evaluation.project]) instances to predict file and directory inputs that will be read, and output directories that will be written, by the project.
+This library runs predictors against evaluated MSBuild [ProjectInstance]([https://docs.microsoft.com/en-us/dotnet/api/microsoft.build.execution.projectinstance]) to predict file and directory inputs that will be read, and output directories that will be written, by the project.

 Predictors are implementations of the `IProjectPredictor` interface.
 Execution logic in this library applies the predictors in parallel to a given Project.
 The library aggregates results from all predictors into a final set of predicted inputs and outputs for a Project.